outragedpinkracoon/outragedpinkracoon.github.io/_posts/2021-04-27-other-companies-hiring-processes-are-costing-you-talent.md

 - 'An expert rockstar developer'
 - 'Our world-class, elite team'

-The same ads often refer to the applicant as 'he/him' as well.
+The same ads often refer to the applicant as 'he/him' as well and use masculine encoded words.
 This is a way to instantly disengage your non-male readers and shout 'you are not welcome here'.
 If you were to break down these terms into the behaviours and skills you are looking for what would they be?

 ## Compassionate Hiring Says: We Care About How We Communicate